gitlevich/thinking-about-agents/1-why-your-agent-gets-captured.md

 explicit low-cost loop that updates a world model and monitors for salient contrasts, with generation turned off.
 The agent is still running, just not producing tokens.

-If an agent architecture has no explicit bandwidth model, it treats generation as free.
+If an agent architecture has no explicit attention model, it treats generation as free.
 There's no representation of meta-cognition requiring resources that generation might exhaust.

 Without a contemplative observer state, ‘reflection’ is just more generation, with no capture detection: agents can't